 15th April 2020 – 2:33am

 Rather versatile, she gets by in attack as well as in defense.
-She must be handled with caution, because her poison makes no distinction between allies and enemies.
-This makes her more useful in solo, although an excellent coordination can create very beneficial scenarios.
+She was initially to be handled with caution, because her poison made no distinction between allies and enemies.
+This is not the case anymore, which makes her much more interesting.
+She remains a relatively solo Agent, though, although excellent coordination can create some very beneficial scenarios.

 Before anything else, we advise you to familiarise yourself with Viper's abilities.